 At $110, the Black Diamond Mercury Mitt is a much better deal than either of Hestra's offerings, which both run around $145; the Mercury is also warmer and more water resistant.

-We do think the fleece liner on the Hestra takes longer to pack out and is therefore probably more durable.
-We found both Hestra Models to be a little more dexterous, but if you're after the warmest mitten with which you can still reasonably perform the basic tasks required of lift area skiing and snowboarding, then we think the Mercury's are it.
+We do think the fleece liner on the Hestra 3-finger takes longer to pack out and is therefore probably more durable.
+It's also more dexterous.
+But if you're after the warmest mitten with which you can still reasonably perform the basic tasks required of lift area skiing and snowboarding, then we think the Mercury's are it.
 And the price is right!